ibm-cloud-docs/apps/dep-app-tool.md

 1. On the **App details** page, click **Configure continuous delivery**.
 2. Select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
   * **Deploy to IBM Kubernetes Service**.
-With this option, you can create a cluster or deploy to an existing cluster.
-For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
-Select a deployment type of **Helm**, **Knative**, or **OpenShift**.
-The **Knative** type is available only if Knative is installed.
-For more information, see [Deploying serverless apps with Knative](/docs/containers?topic=containers-serverless-apps-knative).
+With this option, you can either create a cluster or [deploy to an existing Kubernetes cluster](/docs/containers?topic=containers-app).
+If you create a cluster, allow 10 - 20 minutes for the cluster to be provisioned.
+Select a deployment type of **Helm** or **Knative**, and then select the region and cluster name.

+     The **Knative** deployment type and clusters are available if [Knative is installed](/docs/containers?topic=containers-serverless-apps-knative) on your free or paid cluster.
+If you have an available [paid OpenShift cluster](/docs/openshift?topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
+     {: note}
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **Public Cloud** or **Enterprise Environment**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
-For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps) and [Deploying apps to {{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps).
-  * **Deploy to a Virtual Server**.
-This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.
-For more information, see [Deploying apps to a virtual server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).

-    VSI deployment is available for some starter kits.
-To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
-    {: note}
+For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps).

 ### Manually deploying your app
 {: deploy-console-manual}